kensho/ng-describe/README.md

 For more information see examples below.

-**controllers** - list of controllers by name that can be injected.
+**controllers** - list of controllers by name that be injected.
 Each controller is created with a new `$rootScope` instance.

 **NOTE: For each created controller, its SCOPE instance will be in the dependencies object.**